Who I am

 When I was 2 years old I joined him for the first time on tour (in Austria, so I was told).
 I enjoyed that a lot, esp. the big tour bus, and I kept attending his Shows as often as possible.
 Yes, I’m the little girl on the big screen (the little dog is a toy dog btw).
 During Soundcheck I used to count all the chairs.
 Sometimes I was dancing.
-There is a 10 second clip showing me dancing to ‘The Long And Winding Road’ but that’s Top secret!
+There is a 10-second clip showing me dancing to ‘The Long And Winding Road’ but that’s Top secret!

-Anyway, my dad teamed up with some of his English colleagues to produce some decent music for children.
+When I was 6, my dad started recording educational music for children to help them learn the English language.
+I was booked as a model and actor, here are some details… Anyway, my dad teamed up with some of his English colleagues to produce some decent music for children.
 They recorded traditional Nursery Rhymes with a proper Band in a Rock, Pop or Folk feel.
 They did the same with German Nursery Rhymes and this time I was booked as a background singer.
 I was about 10 then.
 There’s a video with some of that old footage:

 I kept recording stuff for and with my dad and when I was 14, my YouTube channel went online.
 The very first drum cover I did was Metropolis Pt.
 1 by Dream Theater.
 The great response encouraged me to build the channel by uploading more covers.
-It was quite tempting to go on like that but as an artist it’s not really satisfying to do one cover after the other.
+It was quite tempting to go on like that but as an artist, it’s not really satisfying to do one cover after the other.
 To be honest – it’s bloody useless!
 No, it’s not, it’s a great way to learn playing different styles of different drummers.
-But nevertheless it was about time to think about original songs.
+But nevertheless, it was about time to think about original songs.
 It was kind of helpful that my dad is a songwriter and arranger, so that was a good point to start from.